AI Tools

 - AI chatbots

-Freshchat works well for businesses wanting more automation without moving fully into enterprise pricing territory.
+Freshchat works especially well for businesses wanting customer support automation without adopting highly enterprise-focused systems.

 Pros